viniciusgasparin/alura-vmg-bytebank/README.md

 # Bytebank

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+This project was created to study angular as a front-end application.
+The classes were provided by alura. (www.alura.com)

 ## Development server